ihcsim/promdump/README.md

 It's not suitable for production backup/restore operation.

-Like `kubectl cp`, promdump requires the `tar` binary in the Prometheus container.
+Like `kubectl cp`, promdump requires the `tar` binary to be installed in the Prometheus container.

 ## Development